 Do you have any specific advice on popular topics? (e.g. critique groups, revision, querying)

 Sure.
 I teach at The Highlights Foundation annually and I’ve taught other online and in-person workshops through various organizations over the years.
-But if you’re not able to sign up for a class or event, you can still contact me to do critiques or consultations and mentorships via email and Skype/Google Hangouts.
+Hearing me talk at a conference or public event is the best way to hear more advice from me specifically.
+Sometimes, I donate critiques or consultations for kidlit fundraisers for special causes.
 I’m also available to visit you in person to speak at your conference or workshop, or present to your school through an in-person author visit anywhere in the world.

 Furthermore, I’m doing a roundup of some my past articles on the craft and business of writing books for children and soon will link several of them below for your convenience.